LASEK SURGERY

 LASEK Surgery vs LASIK

-The main difference between LASEK and LASIK is the thickness of the flap that is created.
-With LASIK, the epithelium and stroma are normally cut to a thickness of 100-180 microns, whereas with LASEK the epithelium is normally cut to a thickness of 50 microns while leaving the stroma uncut.
+The main difference between LASEK and LASIK is the thickness of the flap created.
+With LASIK, the epithelium and stroma are normally cut to a thickness of 100-180 microns, whereas with LASEK, the epithelium is normally cut to a thickness of 50 microns while leaving the stroma uncut.

 Pros vs LASIK: